Products and services

 EFTPOS Now terminals

-Our EFTPOS Now terminals all have accessibility mode, features include assistance and a PIN entry solution to enable vision-impaired cardholders to enter their PIN independently when using a touchscreen terminal.
-Terminals periodically play an accessibility chime at the Card screen.
-Cardholders can select the assistance mode with large font size, colour contrast options and audio or Accessibility mode that has audio instructions, tactile markers positioned on the terminals edge to navigate the PIN entry keypad and a blank screen for security.
-Our training mode provides a simulated and guided step-by-step, audio walkthrough of our accessible terminals for all.
+Our EFTPOS Now terminals all have accessibility features to support cardholders who are blind or vision-impaired using touchscreen terminals.
+Terminals periodically play an accessibility chime on the card screen.
+Cardholders can choose to activate assistance mode which offers large font size, colour contrast options and audio, or accessibility mode which offers audio instructions, tactile markers and a blank screen for secure PIN entry.
+Our training mode provides an end-to-end simulated audio guide of accessibility mode.
+Find out more about using the accessibility features.

 Online applications for credit cards, personal loans and home loans

-Applications for credit cards, personal loans and home loans can be done online.
 Where possible we’ve made our online applications meet accessibility requirements.
-If you have an accessibility requirement and need additional support, please call 13 22 66 or visit your local branch.
+If you have an accessibility requirement and need additional support, please call (03) 8536 7889 or visit your local branch.

 Debit cards